AnirudhG07/awesome-yazi/README.md

 Yazi (means "duck") is a terminal file manager written in Rust, based on non-blocking async I/O. It aims to provide an efficient, user-friendly, and customizable file management experience.

-Each plugin info contains the installation instruction using `ya pack`.
+Each plugin info contains the installation instruction preferably using `ya pack` .
 Check out [Tips](https://yazi-rs.github.io/docs/tips) for some useful plugins and configurations as well.

 ## Contents